Q&A About Admissions

 Is an interview required?

 Yes, an interview is required.
 The applicant may be invited for an interview with the Admissions Committee.
 Interviews are scheduled by the Office of Recruitment and Admissions.
-Although an official interview is not granted to all applicants, the School of Dentistry gladly provides complete information and counseling for all prospective students.
+Although an official interview is not granted to all applicants, the College of Dentistry gladly provides complete information and counseling for all prospective students.
 Visits to the campus are offered during the spring semester.

 On what basis are students accepted?